VincentGW/Time-Wallpaper/Treasure-Hunt-Simulator/README.md

 A fun game involving tiles and coordinates where a traveler searches for lost artifacts.
-Think Wind Waker meets Microsoft Excel.
+Think Wind Waker meets Microsoft Excel bu it's 1990.